 On top of that, a study that fed rats either sunflower oil-rich feed or olive oil-rich feed found that the sunflower oil group had significant DNA damage, which speeds up aging and increases the risk of disease and cancer[*].

-Here’s a list of healthy cooking oils and good fats that you can use for eating or cooking:
+Is vegetable oil bad for you?
+The answer is clear.
+Here’s a list of healthy cooking oils and good fats (both plant-based and animal fats) that you can use for eating or cooking:

 - Coconut oil